 In the startup offices, call centers, coworking spaces and entrepreneurial garage operations of today’s workforce, AI thrives off human-to-human communication and collaboration.
 This encourages a more open workforce, which helps people feel connected to the services they offer, and ultimately, to the people they aim to serve.

 Still, the big debate between automation and human employment will rage on for some time to come.
 In fact, out of almost 2,000 experts canvassed by a 2014 Pew Research Center study, slightly more than half believe that AI and robotics “will not displace more jobs than it creates” (original emphasis).
 At least, that dystopian mindset is likely on the wane.

 Almost all those experts from the Pew study agree, however, that technology is redefining work, making it less about drudgery, and more about employing our uniquely human abilities: intelligence, creativity, empathy, and teamwork.

 A moderate revolution

 There’ll be no robo-wars; there’ll be no AI domination.
-That doesn’t mean a dreamy (or dreary depending how you look it) future, where people can live on permanent holiday while automation does all the work.
+That doesn’t mean a dreamy (or dreary depending how you look at it) future, where people can live on permanent holiday while automation does all the work.